 At CultuRecode, we propose that Cultures’ Belief Systems are framed on 4 key elements stemming from the four Core needs of humans on Earth.
 These elements are handed down over hundreds of generations to entrench a set of Core Responsibilities and Values for a group of humans to live by and aspire to (their instinctive belief system).
 It is the default system people unconsciously revert to whenever they are asked for an opinion, decision or judgement.

-What are the elements of a belief system?
+What are the Dimensions of a belief system?

-In our research of Ancient Tribal Systems of Aboriginal Australians by – we have developed a Belief System model regarding the key elements necessary for a Culture to be sustainable and strong in ancient times and today.
-Our theory also reveals why these Key elements were established in the first place at the very beginning of all societies;
+In our research of Ancient Tribal Systems of Aboriginal Australians by – we have developed a Belief System model regarding the five key dimensions necessary for a Culture to be sustainable and strong in ancient times and today.
+Our theory also reveals why these Key dimensions were established in the first place at the very beginning of all societies;

-- The Four Core Survival Needs of humans on Earth.
-Sacred – Sustainable –Social and Spiritual – the source of all humans needs.
+- The Five Dimensional Needs of humans on Earth.
+Sacred – Sustainable –Social, Survival and Spiritual – the source of all humans needs.

-- Sacred Knowledge Areas that sustain the Four Core Needs and are protected by members of the Belief System.
+- Sacred Knowledge Areas that sustain the Five Dimensional Needs and are protected by members of the Belief System.
 These are special areas of a culture that must be assigned and handed down and kept within the group only.
+We have called this DhuriNya

 - Core Values for each member of the group to aspire to, hand down and live by every day.
 Each Sacred Knowledge area must have a set of attached instincts which are the foundation of behaviour and communication rules to establish group loyalty, harmony and sustainability (how we feel safe, judge others, behave in public, perceive success and happiness etc.) We compared the Ancient Indigenous Core Values with those of Colonial Australia and found incredible perspective and process difference which finally explains the frustrations felt when these two cultures meet or collaborate.